XiaoYouChR/XiaoYouChR/README.md

 #### ✅ About ME
 * I am a 15-year-old Chinese high school student with a little programming knowledge.
 * Learning Language: Python, HTML, Android, Kotlin
-* Nothing can be brought to the stage
+* Nothing can be brought to the stage.

 <br>